James W. Nichol

 James W. Nichol (born 1940 in Toronto, Ontario) is a Canadian playwright and novelist.

+Awards and residencies

-His first novel, Midnight Cab, won the Arthur Ellis Award for Best First Novel, and was shortlisted for the CWA Gold Dagger.
-He was also short-listed for the Arthur Ellis Award for Best Novel in 2009.
-He was the vice-president of Playwrights Canada and was playwright-in-residence at the National Art Centre.
+His first novel, Midnight Cab (2002), won the Arthur Ellis Award for Best First Novel, and was shortlisted for the CWA Gold Dagger.
+He was also shortlisted for the Arthur Ellis Award for Best Novel in 2009.
+He was the vice-president of Playwrights Guild of Canada and was playwright-in-residence at the National Art Centre.